SophieDeBenedetto/elixir-wins-blog-draft/README.md

 To solve our speed issue, we wanted something that would provide concurrency.
 To ensure that an error creating one student repo would be properly handled and not prevent the rest of the student repos from being created, we wanted something fault tolerant.
 Lastly, we wanted a tool that makes it easy to track the progress, success and failure of a given student repo and report on the overall state of the course's deployment to a class.

-Elixir absolutely fit the bill.
+Elixir absolutely fits the bill.
 By leveraging Dynamic Supervisors and GenServers we can concurrently "deploy" lots and lots of repos, gracefully handle any errors that might occur for a given repo deployment and track each individual deployment process to be reported on later.

 Keep reading to see exactly how we did it!